Fluxion

 A fluxion is the instantaneous rate of change, or gradient, of a fluent (a time-varying quantity, or function) at a given point.
 Fluxions were introduced by Isaac Newton to describe his form of a time derivative (a derivative with respect to time).
 Newton introduced the concept in 1665 and detailed them in his mathematical treatise, Method of Fluxions.
 Fluxions and fluents made up Newton's early calculus.

-History

-Fluxions were central to the Leibniz–Newton calculus controversy, when Newton sent a letter to Gottfried Wilhelm Leibniz explaining them, but concealing his words in code due to his suspicion.
-He wrote:

-The gibberish string was in fact a hash code (by denoting the frequency of each letter) of the Latin phrase Data æqvatione qvotcvnqve flventes qvantitates involvente, flvxiones invenire: et vice versa, meaning: "Given an equation that consists of any number of flowing quantities, to find the fluxions: and vice versa".

 Example

 If the fluent $y$ is defined as $y=t^2$ (where $t$ is time) the fluxion (derivative) at $t=2$ is:

 Here $o$ is an infinitely small amount of time.
 So, the term $o^2$ is second order infinite small term and according to Newton, we can now ignore $o^2$ because of its second order infinite smallness comparing to first order infinite smallness of $o$.
 So, the final equation gets the form:

 He justified the use of $o$ as a non-zero quantity by stating that fluxions were a consequence of movement by an object.